wolfSSL/wolfssl/IDE/XCODE/README.md

 to enable the `user_settings.h` file for setting macros across multiple projects.

-If needed the Xcode preprocessors can be modifed with these steps:
+If needed the Xcode preprocessors can be modified with these steps:
 1. Click on the Project in "Project Navigator".
 2. Click on the "Build Settings" tab.
 3. Scroll down to the "Apple LLVM 6.0 - Preprocessing" section.